Keerthana-R11/Pandas-Notes/README.md

 📜License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) – see the LICENSE file for details. 💖